Configuring Windows Event Forwarding

-To enhance detection capabilities, Azure ATP needs the following Windows events: 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045.
+To enhance detection capabilities, Azure ATP needs the Windows events listed in Configure event collection.
 These can either be read automatically by the Azure ATP sensor or in case the Azure ATP sensor is not deployed, it can be forwarded to the Azure ATP standalone sensor in one of two ways, by configuring the Azure ATP standalone sensor to listen for SIEM events or by configuring Windows Event Forwarding.

 WEF configuration for Azure ATP standalone sensor's with port mirroring

 After you configured port mirroring from the domain controllers to the Azure ATP standalone sensor, follow the following instructions to configure Windows Event forwarding using Source Initiated configuration.
 This is one way to configure Windows Event forwarding.

 Step 1: Add the network service account to the domain Event Log Readers Group.

 In this scenario, assume that the Azure ATP standalone sensor is a member of the domain.

 - Open Active Directory Users and Computers, navigate to the BuiltIn folder and double-click Event Log Readers.